Black Butler Arrives in Live Action

 There's great news for Manga fans.
 Black Butler, based on the best-selling series written and illustrated by Yana Toboso, is making its long awaited entry into the theatrical arena.
 Hiro Mizushima stars as the arrogant, demonic butler Sebastian with the movie being directed by Kentaro Otani (Nana) and Keiichi Sato (Asura)

-In the story (slightly altered from the original), mummified dead bodies of various dignitaries from around the world are being discovered with a mysterious tarot card left beside them at the scene.
+In the story (adapted from the source material), mummified dead bodies of various dignitaries from around the world are being discovered with a mysterious tarot card left beside them at the scene.

 Kiyoharu is the young head of the Genpo noble family, owners of a massive toy manufacturing enterprise.
 He also functions as a secret watchdog for the Queen, a service that his family has provided for generations.
 The Queen orders Kiyoharu to solve the mummification incidents, and he starts to investigate.
 He is supported by his perfect butler, Sebastian, who is actually a demon.